The Circle Dancer 2000 RES

 2m F3-RES type model with an excellent pedigree.
 The model is supplied fully built and superbly covered, but does not include any RC.

 Like the Circle Dancer 3000 and 3600 models it is expertly constructed, and beautifully covered in Oracover Light.
-By the time you have added in the covering and glue costs it is not much more expensive than one of the build-it-yourself-in-a-few-years kits.
+By the time you have added in the covering and glue costs it is not much more expensive than one of the build-it-yourself-in-a-few-months kits.

 The fuselage consists of a wooden pod with a large access hatch ready-fitted with securing magnets.
 At the font the beautifully carved nose block is hollow to take lead shot nose weight.
 Inside the pod a plywood tray has been installed for screwing the rudder and elevator servos too.
 The servos can be up to 24 mm long by 12 mm wide.
 The pod includes nuts to take the wing mounting screw and fittings to take the supplied adjustable tow hook.
 The carbon tailboom cleverly slides into the read of the pod and locates into a rear bulkhead, and a beautifully implemented carbon fairing streamlines it to the rear of the pod.
 A pylon for mounting the tailplane is molded into the rear of the tailboom, together with flats for the fin to be glued to.
 The tailboom also has been fitted with low friction plastic pushrod outer tubes and wire pushrods.